awsdocs/amazon-route53-docs/doc_source/domain-transfer-from-route-53.md

 **\.es domains**
 You don't need to get an authorization code to transfer a \.es domain to another registrar\.
 **\.jp domains**
-You don't need to get an authorization code to transfer a \.jp domain to another registrar\.
+You don't need to get an authorization code to initiate the transfer at your new registrar, but you'll need one to confirm the transfer\.
 **\.ru domains**
 Get the authorization code from the registry for \.ru domains at [https://www\.nic\.ru/en/auth/recovery/](https://www.nic.ru/en/auth/recovery/):